On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-\begin{cor} Let $X$ be a group scheme over $R(S)$ having a realization $FX$ over $S$.
-Then $FX$ is a group scheme over $S$. \end{cor}
+\begin{corollary} Let $X$ be a group scheme over $R(S)$ which has a Greenberg realization $FX$ over $S$.
+Then $FX$ is a group scheme over $S$. \end{corollary}

-Let us now explicitly describe realizations in situations which are of interest for us (as always, we keep in mind the situation where $S=\Spec k$, and the local ring scheme $R$ is the scheme of Witt vectors of finite or infinite length).
+Let us now explicitly describe Greenberg realizations in situations which are of interest to us (as always, we keep in mind the situation where $S=\Spec k$, and the local ring scheme $\mathbf{R}$ is the scheme of $p$-typical Witt vectors of finite or infinite length).
 Detailed proofs are presented in \cite{greenberg-1961}.